 Is it the right tack for the class?
 (Are those bell boots allowed in that class at real shows?)

 Does it fit the horse properly?
 You may have to make some adjustments to it to make it fit like it would on a real horse.
 Trimming the end of the leather straps so they're not sticking out a long way past a buckle is one example.
 If you took a photo of your horse in his tack, is it sized correctly? does the saddle sit where it should?
 Is the noseband in the right place?
 Is the front of the bit ring positioned at the corner of the horse's mouth?
+(That's in bold because it's one that's often missed.)
 Most model showers use dental wax to hold the bit ring in place so it's "in" the horse's mouth.
 A flopping ring doesn't look realistic and will be marked down, so it's time to beg some wax from a friend who has braces!

 This sidesaddle set is too large for the model...
 The saddle reaches way back over the horse's rump, the girth is too far back, and the noseband and bit ring are almost at the muzzle.
 (Photo from eBay.)